Joiry/HSL_Carp/slurm.md

-## Introduction to Slurm and compressed files
+## Introduction to Slurm

+**Slurm** is a job scheduling system.
+You pass slurm a command or shell script, and it will put enter this job into its queue.
+Slurm manages the compute nodes on the cluster, farming out jobs as resources become available.
+The resources are cpus and memory, which are some of the parameters you pass to slurm.
+For today's lesson, we'll be using most of slurm's defaults, but once we get into bioinformatics tools in the next set of lessons, we'll need to request more compute and memory resources for the jobs to complete in a reasonable amount of time.

+### Compressed files
 Usually data is deliver in compressed files, with a `.gz` extension.
-Its usually fine to keep these compressed, because most bioinformatics tools now can work with compressed files Let's compress these as an exercise in how to use slurm, the job scheduler
+Its usually fine to keep these compressed, because most bioinformatics tools can now work with compressed files.
+Let's compress these as an exercise in how to use slurm, the job scheduler

 First, let's get some new data - you can do this in your home directory or scratch space.
+These files are a bit larger, but should still fit in your home directory.

 ~~~
 $ cp -r /proj/seq/data/carpentry/data_exp .